-Sydni Shaffer (apprentice) is a graduate of the College of Charleston from Hampton, SC.
-She is majored in Dance and minoring in Psychology.
+Company Member Sydni Shafferis a graduate of the College of Charleston from Hampton, SC.
+She majored in Dance and minored in Psychology.
 She performed in the college productions Witness, Safe Harbor, and Chapel Moves 2018, as well as performances for the Piccolo Spoleto Festival’s Stelle di Domani series.
-This is Sydni’s second season with the company.
+This is Sydni’s third season with the company.

 Company Member Bethany Willis is a native of Charleston, SC.
 After graduating from the College of Charleston with a BA in Psychology and Dance, concentration in performance and choreography in December 2019, she joined the company as an apprentice.
 This is Bethany’s second season as a company member.
 Beginning her dance training at Metro North Dance, Bethany trained in the Cecchetti method of ballet for 11 years and passed Cecchetti Exams 1-6.
 After this experience, she started training at the Robert Ivey Ballet Academy in the Vaganova method, beginning in 2013.
 While in high school, Bethany was able to take classes and perform with Annex Dance Company through a collaboration with the Robert Ivey Ballet.
 Bethany has studied ballet and modern dance under the mentorship of Carroll Thompson, Michael Wise, and Olga Wise.
 Bethany continues to serve the lowcountry’s dance students as she currently teaches at Robert Ivey Ballet, Summerville Home Education Enriching Programs, Lowcountry Christian Co-op, and Hanahan Dance Ensemble